-- With regards to the first topic on spoofing robustness in multibiometrics, the paper tests degradation in accuracy for the "partial multibiometric spoofing" scenario, where m out of n samples are spoofed, highlighting the tradeoff between accuracy and security for different fusion methods.
-Fig. 1 illustrates this concept.
-The sensitivity of a recognition and liveness fusion method with regards to spoofing is especially interesting in multimodal configuration, where - 40 scores originate from different underlying distributions and multiple traits facilitate a selection of the modality to be attacked.
+sensitivity of a recognition and liveness fusion method with regard to spoofing is especially interesting in multimodal configuration, where scores originate from different underlying distributions and multiple traits facilitate a selection of the modality to be attacked.
 The paper analyses the impact of the number of spoofed fingers or spoofed face on accuracy using the latest biometric datasets.
-The relative robustness of several score-level fusion rules can be used to choose the most robust fusion rule [9]. - As a second outlined contribution, this paper presents a novel multibiometric spoofing-aware fusion method following the idea of anomaly detection and extending research in [10] to multiple modalities.
-This paper investigates 1median-based fusion using outlier detection applied in a multibiometric setup.
-Note that the extension to multiple modalities raises further questions with - 50 regards to normalisation.
+The relative robustness of several score-level fusion rules can be used to choose the most robust fusion rule [9].

+As a second outlined contribution, this paper presents a novel multibiometric spoofing-aware fusion method following the idea of anomaly detection and extending research in [10] to multiple modalities.
+This paper investigates 1-median-based fusion using outlier detection applied in a multibiometric setup.
+Note that the extension to multiple modalities raises further questions with regard to normalisation.
 For different modalities, scores generally follow different distributions.
 Therefore, counter-spoofing is much more challenging than for single-modality approaches, including multi-instance or multi-algorithm approaches.
 Further, this work presents further theoretical considerations and discusses parameter choice in detail.
-Recognition scores and liveness scores are - likely to be dependent, as spoofing tries to achieve a high recognition score in order to successfully claim the alien (spoofed) identity.
+Recognition scores and liveness scores are likely to be dependent, as spoofing tries to achieve a high recognition score in order to successfully claim the alien (spoofed) identity.
 In partial multibiometric spoofing this information can be used to further discriminate between genuines and impostors.
-Despite spoofing sensitivity of traditional fusion techniques, it is a reasonable assumption to claim a higher difficulty for attackers to spoof - 60 multiple modalities at the same time or even to obtain the necessary samples to produce a fake fingerprint or face mask.
-On the other hand, special spoofingrobust fusion schemes might exhibit a reduced level of accuracy.
-This trade-off between cost and security to limit drawbacks [5, 11] is investigated.
+Despite spoofing sensitivity of traditional fusion techniques, it is a reasonable assumption to claim a higher difficulty for attackers to spoof multiple modalities at the same time or even to obtain the necessary samples to produce a fake fingerprint or face mask.
+On the other hand, special spoofing-robust fusion schemes might exhibit a reduced level of accuracy.
+This trade-off between cost and security to limit drawbacks [5,11] is investigated.

-- Third and last, as a by-product of evaluations the paper further presents a novel spoofing detector again employing a fusion principle: bootstrap aggregating (bagging) of classifiers.
+Third and last, as a by-product of evaluations the paper further presents a novel spoofing detector again employing a fusion principle: bootstrap aggregating (bagging) of classifiers.
 This technique is employed in combining the decision outcome of multiple different classifiers.
-Using also multiple features to be more robust versus changes in materials (see [12]), the paper aims at investigating this technique in the employed system as an anti-fingerprint spoofing technique towards integral fusion concepts in robust anti-spoofing.
-Bagging is - shown to outperform state-of-the-art detectors on the most challenging LivDet 2013 Crossmatch subset database.
+Using also multiple features to be more robust vs. changes in materials (see [12]), the paper aims at investigating this technique in the employed system as an anti-fingerprint spoofing technique towards integral fusion concepts in robust anti-spoofing.
+Bagging is shown to outperform state-of-the-art detectors on the most challenging LivDet 2013 Crossmatch subset database.

-The remainder of this paper is organized as follows: Section 2 introduces the problems of anti-spoofing and spoofing-aware fusion in biometrics.
+The remainder of this paper is organised as follows: Section 2 introduces the problems of anti-spoofing and spoofing-aware fusion in biometrics.
 The proposed methods of bagging for spoof-detection and 1-median filtering for spoofing-resistant multibiometric fusion are outlined in Section 3.
-Section 4 highlights experimental results with regards to the proposed and investigated techniques.
+Section 4 highlights experimental results with regard to the proposed and investigated techniques.
 This includes a discussion of methods towards anomaly detection in multibiometrics, highlighting parameter choice and optimisation for the proposed 1-median filtering.
 Section 5 concludes this paper with an outlook on future work.